Thinking of buying the Leica Rugby 620 rotating laser level. Read this article before you do.

 The Leica Rod Eye 160 Digital is the best Rod Eye of the Leica range.
 It has all the capabilities of the previous two Rod Eyes mentioned.
 It has a greater accuracy, being able to read to 0.5mm and the ability to capture height readings.
 It is also able to disregard strobe lighting, which is a great benefit on sites with lots of flashing beacons.

-What is the price of the Leica Rugby 620 Rotating Laser Level?
+Leica Rugby 620 Rotating Laser Level Price?

 This very much depends on the retailer.
 Very often I see what on the surface is an incredibly cheap price for the Leica Rugby 620, but on closer inspection turns out to be just as expensive when you add in all the extras needed.
 It is very much a case of buyer beware.
 Make sure that the retailers include the rechargeable battery pack in their rotating laser level kit.
 However, the cheapest rotating laser level kits charge up to an additional £100+VAT for the rechargeable battery kit.
 Retail price, at the time of writing, for the Leica Rugby 620, rechargeable battery, Leica Rod Eye Basic Receiver, calibration certificate and Tripod and staff should be £660+VAT.
 My Recommendation would be to go for the full Leica Rugby 620 Kit with the Leica Rod Eye 160 Digital and expect to pay around £799+VAT.